-The most sensitive estimates affecting the financial statements were the unbilled water and sewer receivables, the calculation of the total other postemployment benefits liability (i.e., retiree health care), and the calculation of the net pension liability.
-The unbilled water and sewer receivable estimate is based on prior performance.
+The most sensitive estimates affecting the financial statements were the unbilled water and sewer receivables, the calculation of the other postemployment benefits liability (i.e., retiree health care), and the calculation of the net pension liability.
+Management's estimate of the unbilled water and sewer receivable is based on prior performance.
+Management's estimate of the other postemployment benefits liability is based on an actuarial valuation that includes assumptions for the anticipated rate of return on investments, estimated future health care costs, life expectancies, and employee eligibility rates.
 Management's estimate of the net pension liability is based on assumptions used in the actuarial valuation.
-The total other postemployment benefits liability is based on an actuarial valuation that includes assumptions for the anticipated rate of return on investments, estimated future health care costs, life expectancies, and employee eligibility rates.
 We evaluated the key factors and assumptions used to develop these estimates in determining that they are reasonable in relation to the financial statements taken as a whole.